 Using WordPress image optimization plugins can help improve your website’s performance and load time by reducing the file size of your images without sacrificing quality.
 This can lead to a better user experience and higher search engine rankings.

 Some popular image optimization plugins include Smush, EWWW Image Optimizer, and ShortPixel.
-These plugins help to optimize unlimited images, image resizing, previously uploaded images, compress jpeg, png, and other formats, and automatically optimize new images.
+These plugins help to optimize unlimited images, image resizing, and previously uploaded images, compress JPEGs, PNGs, and other formats, and automatically optimize new images.
 They also have a free version to optimize images on your web page and WordPress media library.

 Optimize your Images for Search Engines Ranking

-The title tags are essential to the name of an image; it is used to provide additional information about the image.
-Though title tags are not important for search engine crawlers, they help to improve user experience.
+The title tags are essential to the name of an image; they are used to provide additional information about the image.
+Though title tags are unnecessary for search engine crawlers, they help improve user experience.

 You might have added some images to your site, and users might get confused about why some pictures appear there; the title tags can answer their queries.
 When the visitor hovers over the image, the description of the image popups.